-The agency takes advantage of available training as ODOT offers them.
-The frequency with which they are offered is balanced against the staffing available and the workload.
+The Agency takes advantage of available trainings as they are offered by ODOT.
+The frequency with which they are offered are balanced against the staffing available and the workload at the time.

 26. How many staff were trained on Title VI this year?